MichaelusNL/BDD-demo-pension-app/README.md

 - Open your browser and navigate to `http://localhost:3000`

+## Log in in the application

+- use any email
+- fill in the password "bddDemo"

 ## Application Structure

 - "/" or "/login": Login page - this is the entry point of the application